Home Office - PR against a shortage of skilled workers

 Home Office as a PR tool

-By the way, the theme of this topic has long since become a PR topic, as shown by the annual Home Office Day in Switzerland.
-He wants to show that the home office saves time and also CO2 emissions - and thereby set a signal against presentativeness and for more satisfied employees.
-More than 40.000 companies, employees and self-employed people join in every year and work on that day at home.
+The annual Home Office Day in Switzerland shows how much the topic has long since become a PR topic.
+He wants to show that the home office saves time and CO2 emissions - and thus set an example against presenteeism and for happier employees.
+More than 40.000 companies, employees and self-employed people participate every year and work at home on the day in question.

-But you have to know that behind the cool idea is a PR campaign - not a social initiative.
-The idea was initiated by 2010 Microsoft and Swisscom.
-There is some attention is appropriate.
-Because on the official website of the Home-Office-Day you have to search a bit until you find out who is behind it.
-Because the diverse politicians support the idea, makes the site more like an official Swiss event, but it is not!
+But you have to know: Behind the cool idea is a PR campaign - not a social initiative.
+The idea was initiated by Microsoft and Swisscom in 2010.
+Some attention is needed.
+Because unfortunately you have to search a little on the official website of Home Office Day until you find out who is behind it.
+The fact that various politicians support the idea makes the site look more like an official Swiss event, which it is not at all!

 908 days more for work a year